slickmorty/model_api/README.md

       - Add the last row to all the data csv
     - Feed data to the model
     - Get the Prediction
-    - if the prediction is True, Do it in mt5
+    - Send the prediction to a remote database each of these should have loggings

-each of these should have loggings
+# The predictions will be shown in the users device